The best iPhone microphone in 2025: get high-quality audio with your Apple phone

 Reasons to avoid

-The Godox WES is one of the cheaper wireless kits in this guide but it produces excellent quality audio from up to 200 meters with line of sight (and only minimal drop-out the you turn your back to the camera at around 100 meters).
-Its affordable price and ‘plug and play’ nature should make it attractive if you’ve not bought a wireless mic kit before. iPhone users should be especially interested as the WES meets Apple’s MFi (Made for iPhone) manufacturing standards (though do make sure you buy the Lighting (WES1) version if you own a 14 or older model.
-If you own an iPhone 15 then there WES2 kit is the one you need.
+The Godox WES is one of the cheaper wireless kits in this guide, but it produces excellent quality audio from up to 200 meters with line of sight (and only minimal drop-out when you turn your back to the camera at around 100 meters).
+Its affordable price and ‘plug and play’ nature make it an attractive choice, and iPhone users should be especially interested as the WES meets Apple’s MFi (Made for iPhone) manufacturing standards (though do make sure you buy the Lighting (WES1) version if you own an iPhone 14 or older model.
+If you own an iPhone 15 or later, then the WES2 kit is the one you need.

 Best iPhone Microphone for professionals